truenas/documentation/content/Solutions/Integrations/Veeam.md

 Veeam Backup & Replication provides [three tiers of immutability](https://helpcenter.veeam.com/docs/backup/vsphere/immutability_sobr.html) to temporarily prohibit deleting data from extents.
 [To use this immutability](https://helpcenter.veeam.com/docs/backup/vsphere/immutability_sobr.html?ver=120#preparing-to-use-immutability):

 * Enable S3 on the bucket you create.
-You can use Amazon S3 storage or other S3 compatible storage provider.
+You can use Amazon S3 storage or another S3-compatible storage provider.
-* Configure Azure storage immutability policies for blob version and enable blob versioning for the storage account when you create the storage account.
+* Configure Azure storage immutability policies for the blob version and enable blob versioning for the storage account when you create the storage account.

 Using a Veeam Backup & Replication [hardened repository](https://helpcenter.veeam.com/docs/backup/vsphere/hardened_repository.html?ver=120) protects backup files from loss due to malware or unplanned actions.
 A hardened repository supports immutabiltiy and single-use credentials.